Crainh2o/Tic-Tac-Toe-Project/README.md

 # Getting Started

-I first did a Wireframe.cc to map out how I wanted my game to look the link is below.
+I first did a Wireframe.cc to map out how I wanted my game to look that link is the planning portion of my read me.
 Next I did Pseudo Code.
 I wrote everything I needed to do and what mistakes I have been doing prior to make sure I look over my work frequently for mistakes.
 I knew I needed my basics done for HTML, CSS, and JavaScript.
 A few screenshots of how the game works, and link to the game are below.
 Also copy and paste the link into your mobile device to play as well!

 game link:https://crainh2o.github.io/Tic-Tac-Toe-Project/